Grants For College—Find Free Money for Students

 Applying for Federal College Grants

-Students looking for federal grants for college can begin the process by filling out the Free Application for Federal Student Aid (FAFSA®).
-The FAFSA considers student income, parental income and assets, and family size to calculate the Expected Family Contribution (EFC), which is used by schools to determine how much money students are eligible to receive.
+Students looking for federal grants for college can begin the process by filling out the FAFSA.
+The FAFSA considers factors like the student income and parental income and assets to calculate the SAI (formerly called the EFC), which is used by schools to determine how much money students are eligible to receive.

-After completing the FAFSA, students will receive financial aid packages from any college they have applied and been accepted to.
-This includes a breakdown of any eligible financial assistance, including grants, scholarships, and work-study, and federal student loans.
+After completing the FAFSA, students will receive a financial aid package from each college they applied and have been accepted to.
+This includes a breakdown of any eligible financial assistance, including grants, scholarships, work-study, and federal student loans.

-Take note that students need to fill out the FAFSA every year they’re enrolled in college and eligible for grant awards and other financial assistance.
+Take note that students need to fill out the FAFSA every year they’re enrolled in college to be eligible for grant awards and other financial assistance.

-Since some aid is awarded on a first-come-first-served basis for certain grant programs, be sure to pay attention to FAFSA deadlines, and if possible, submit the FAFSA promptly.
+Since some grants are awarded on a first-come-first-served basis, be sure to pay attention to FAFSA deadlines, and submit the form as early as possible.

 Other College Grants for Students